musaubrian/rgn/README.md

 RepoGen is a lightweight command-line interface (CLI) tool written in Go, designed to simplify the process of creating and initializing repositories on GitHub.

-It offers a different approach to repository creation by providing options to generate repositories:
+It offers a **simpler* approach to repository creation by providing options to generate repositories:
  - Empty repostitores(**no README or .gitignore**)
  - repositories with only a .gitignore file,
  - repositories with only a README file,